Kshitij-Darwhekar/Kshitij-Website/README.md

 - Add or remove sections as per your requirements.
 - Modify the styling using Tailwind CSS classes or custom CSS styles.
 - Replace the logo and favicon with your own branding assets.
+- Make sure you chnage the [Formspree](https://formspree.io/) endpoint in the code.
 - Integrate additional functionality such as a blog or social media links.

 Feel free to explore the code and make modifications according to your preferences.